chsasank/chsasank.github.io/_drafts/deep-learning-crash-course-1.md

 We have so far discussed the model component of neural networks.
 We haven't yet discussed how we learn the parameters of the networks.

 As expected, we will use stochastic gradient descent.
 For this, we need gradients of $C_i$, loss for the $i$th training example.
-Computation of this quantity, $ \nabla C_i$ is slightly involved.
+Computation of this quantity, $\nabla C_i$ is slightly involved.
 Let's start with writing the expression for $C_i$.
-Let's represent all the parameters of the network with $$\theta$$:
+Let's represent all the parameters of the network with $\theta$:

 $$ C_i(\theta) = L\left(y(x^i, \theta), y^i \right)$$